2024 Wisconsin State Assembly election: District 47

 Incumbent Democrat Jimmy Anderson declined to seek re-election, instead making an unsuccessful run for Wisconsin Senate in Wisconsin's 16th Senate district, leaving this district open.
-Two Democrats filed to succeed him, former Fitchburg alderman Randy Udell and Fitchburg alderman Joe Maldonado.
-Udell defeated Maldonado in the primary and was unopposed in the general election.
+Two Democrats filed to succeed him, Fitchburg alderman Joe Maldonado and former Fitchburg alderman Randy Udell.
+During the primary, the two ran distinct campaigns with Maldonado running on his experience at the Verona Area School District, supporting the legalization of cannabis in the state, and to use funding generated from legalization to fund public schools.
+Udell ran a campaign on expanding broadband for southwestern Dane County, citing his exeprience as a former engineer for AT&T. Udell defeated Maldonado in the primary by a two-point margin and was unopposed in the general election.